Stay.com

 Credits

-Stay was founded by entrepreneur Joachim Paasche, PhD, after a previous successful exit in the travel space.
-I am hugely grateful to Joachim for the opportunity he offered me with Stay.
+Stay.com was founded by entrepreneur Joachim Paasche, PhD, after a previous successful exit in the travel space.
+I am hugely grateful to Joachim for the opportunity he offered me with Stay.com.
 I am also grateful for the guidance provided by Gunnar and Simona at Braganza.

-Unfold played an important role in defining the foundation for Stay, in particular Eric, Marita, and Egil.
+Unfold played an important role in defining the foundation for Stay.com, in particular Eric, Marita, and Egil.
 They also made sure Stay.com received an award for Design Excellence by the Norwegian Design Council.

 Forbes, New York Times, and TIME